 From what I’ve seen by reading the comments on these articles, the Lightworks forums or elsewhere, it seems that those who point out the very issue that I’m about to explain are routinely labelled as ungrateful, arrogant freetards or considered trolls to be banned.
 It is my hope that you will read this blog post with an open mind, and that you might see where I’m getting at with the last section.

 The source code that never saw the light

-EditShare announced two years ago their intention to make Lightworks “open-source” someday, and that’s it.
+EditShare announced in 2010 their intention to make Lightworks “open-source” someday, and that’s it.
 They have never released any source code since then.
 A code drop was planned for 2011 and it was postponed indefinitely.
 Calling Lightworks an “award-winning open-source video editor” currently is a lie.
 Even if they do open-source it someday, until the very day they do so, that statement remains a lie.
 Such a statement can only be a “truth” when you start saying it after the source code has actually been released under an open-source license.

 Until then, you can’t simply trust a corporation on that promise without some cautious skepticism.
 They have a ton of business imperatives and constraints: the bottomline, strategic direction, competition, logistical and legal challenges, investors to answer to… and virtually no compelling reason to open-source their product (we’ll come back to that further below).

 Although I do have some faith that they might release it eventually, personally, after more than two years of waiting, I ‘m even beginning to doubt that.
 I’m not saying with absolute conviction that EditShare has announced this just as a marketing ploy; I heard the numerous justifications/excuses along the lines of “we’ve got bigger priorities”, “we have a reputation to uphold” and “we’re stuck in legal review”, I just don’t buy those arguments.

 - Note: see the end of this article to see why some parts of the paragraph above have been “struck through” in 2020.
 In short: I have lost hope.